project-illium/illium-documentation/docs/node/config_file.md

 ; Otherwise it will use random keys.
 ; regtestval=1

+;; Set the node to use mock proofs instead of full proofs.
+This option is only available for regtest.
+;; mock=1

 ; Universal Plug and Play (UPnP) automatically opens the listen port obtains ; the external IP address from supported devices.
 This option disables it.
 ; noupnp=1